Bulldog Care

 Vaccinations

 We believe in a holistic approach in how we care, treat, and tend to our dogs and puppies.
 This includes how and when we administer vaccines.
-There's a lot of controversy information circulating vaccines.
-We have done our research and have become well educated on this specific topic for our puppies' sake.
+There's a lot of controversial information circulating vaccines.
+We have done our research and have become well educated on this specific topic for our dog's and puppies' sake.
+We do not recommend ANY vaccines be given at any stage of life.
+Adopting an Exact Classic puppy is understanding that your puppy will have had zero vaccines at time of pickup.
+We highly encourage you to keep your puppy vaccine-free once it goes home.

-At 16 weeks your puppy should be given their first shot of the CORE vaccines which include ONLY Parvo and Distemper at this time.
-Rabies should be given if in an area that's high risk, around 6 months - 1 year.
-If you make the decision to give your puppy the Rabies vaccine, make sure to ask for the "T free Rabies Vaccine".
+IF you do decide to vaccinate your puppy once you bring it home, we recommend ONLY giving the CORE vaccines which include ONLY Parvo and Distemper.
+If you make the decision to give your puppy the Rabies vaccine, which we don't recommend doing until your puppy is at least a year old, make sure to ask for the "T free Rabies Vaccine".
 This is a Thimerosal free option which excludes the mercury component that's used in many vaccines as a preservative.
 Mercury should never be injected into our animals.
 Ask for single dose vaccines to be administered to your puppy, as these shouldn't need to contain Thimerosal.
 We do not vaccinate before 16 weeks due to the maternal antibodies that our puppies have been receiving from mom can interfere with their ability to build their own immunity.
-16 weeks is crucial to administer the first dose of Parvo and Distemper to allow your puppy to build a lifelong immunity and not just a temporary immunity thanks to mom.

 Equipment